tslocum/cview/FORK.md

 # Why fork?

-[rivo](https://github.com/rivo), the creator and sole maintainer of tview, explains his reviewing and merging process in a [a GitHub comment](https://github.com/rivo/tview/pull/298#issuecomment-559373851).
+[rivo](https://github.com/rivo), the creator and sole maintainer of tview, explains his reviewing and merging process in a [GitHub comment](https://github.com/rivo/tview/pull/298#issuecomment-559373851).

 He states that he does not have the necessary time or interest to review, discuss and merge pull requests: